2-Butoxyethanol

+Properties

+Miscibility with water

+Miscibility of 2-butoxyethanol with water depends on temperature.
+Depending on the composition of the mixture, the two liquids are partially miscible.
+This mixture shows both a lower and an upper critical solution temperature: below around 49 °C (lower critical solution temperature), the liquids are completely miscible.
+The same is true for temperatures above around 130 °C (upper critical solution temperature).
+Between these temperatures, however, the liquids do not mix in all proportions and two phases might appear, each of which is formed by various ratios of the two liquids.

 Production

 2-Butoxyethanol is commonly obtained through two processes; the ethoxylation reaction of butanol and ethylene oxide in the presence of a catalyst:

 or the etherification of butanol with 2-chloroethanol.
 2-Butoxyethanol can be obtained in the laboratory by performing a ring opening of 2-propyl-1,3-dioxolane with boron trichloride.
 It is often produced industrially by combining ethylene glycol and butyraldehyde in a Parr reactor with palladium on carbon.

 In 2006, the European production of butyl glycol ethers amounted to 181 kilotons, of which approximately 50% (90 kt/a) was 2-butoxyethanol.
 World production is estimated to be 200 to 500 kt/a, of which 75% is for paints and coatings and 18% for metal cleaners and household cleaners.
 In the US, it is considered a high production volume chemical because more than 100 million pounds of this chemical are produced per year.

 Uses

-2-Butoxyethanol is a glycol ether with modest surfactant properties, which can also be used as a mutual solvent.
+2-Butoxyethanol is a glycol ether with modest surfactant properties, which can also be used as a mutual solvent (soluble in both water and oil).